 *Eligibility does not guarantee program participation or funding.

 Only federal student loans in a satisfactory repayment status are eligible for PILRAP.
 Private education loans, including bar study loans, are not eligible for assistance.
-For eligible federal loans to be considered for PILRAP, the participant must be actively enrolled in an income-driven repayment plan while making qualifying payments greater than zero dollars.
+For eligible federal loans to be considered for PILRAP, the participant must demonstrate a partial financial hardship, as calculated by the Loan Servicer, and be actively enrolled in an income-driven repayment plan while making qualifying payments greater than zero dollars.

 The award given by PILRAP is a forgivable loan for participants who maintain qualifying employment and adhere to program rules as outlined in the master promissory note and compliance statement.

 If the recipient works for less than one year in qualifying employment then he or she must inform the AUWCL Aid Office within thirty (30) days of the change in employment.
 The recipient may have to repay the portion of the award that corresponds to any period of time during the year in which the recipient did not maintain qualifying employment.
 The repayment must be made within that same year.

 Applicants are encouraged to take advantage of other LRAP programs (such as state, federal, or employer LRAPs).
 Application and receipt of other LRAP awards must be disclosed on the PILRAP application and will be considered by the PILRAP Committee.
 See the Frequently Asked Questions to learn more.

 Eligibility for program participation must be reestablished each year, including at the mid-year certification.
 An application and supporting documents must be submitted by the established deadlines for award consideration or for PILRAP loan forgiveness to be determined.
 Failure to reapply will result in loss of assistance.

 PILRAP funding is limited.
 The program is evaluated annually and is subject to change.